What is psikat?

 0–9 Enter decimal digits for PITCH parameters

 .
-Insert OFF on the current zoom-locked FX column
+Insert OFF on the PITCH column

 On a filled PITCH cell, typing digits edits the existing command without re-entering the letter.